timjaanson/reading-assistant/README.md

 ### Text Selection Feature

+#### Tooltip

-The extension adds a tooltip whenever you highlight text on a webpage:
+The extension adds a tooltip by default for PDFs loaded using the extension.

+For text selection tooltip on webpages, add a matching url or '\*' in the extension settings

-1. Select any text on a webpage by clicking and dragging with your mouse
+1. Select any text on PDF or added website
 2. A tooltip will appear above the selected text
-3. Click on the "Summary" button in the tooltip
+3. Click on the "Summary" button or any other option in the tooltip
-4. Currently, this will log the selected text to the console (visible in developer tools)

-This feature is designed to be extensible, allowing for more actions to be added in the future, such as:

-- Generating explanations
-- Looking up definitions
-- Providing translations
-- Creating summaries

-## Contributing

-[Add contribution guidelines if applicable]
+4. Embeds a floating window for interacting with an LLM based on the selected text

+#### Right-click context menu

+There is a right-click context menu item available if text is selected to perform the same operation, e.g. "Summary"

 ## License